-After this, Halima took the Prophet (saw), as was custom of the Arabs at that time.
-They would give their babies to the people of the desert.
-This is because it would keep the child away from the city life and away from diseases.
-It would toughen the child up and they would also learn the pure Arabic language.
+After this, Halima took the Prophet (saw).
+As was custom of the Arabs at that time, they would give their babies to the people of the desert.
+This would keep the child away from the city life and diseases.
+It would toughen the child up and they would learn the Arabic language in its purest form.

 Haleemah, to his mother.
 She then returned